Milky Glazed Nails: 12 Sheer & Pearl Ideas for 2026

 What are milky nails?

 Milky nails are a sheer to semi-opaque white or nude finish that gives nails a soft, glowing look.
-The most popular version adds a pearl chrome powder on top for the glazed donut effect.
+Adding pearl chrome powder on top creates a glazed-donut effect.

 How do I get milky nails at home?